microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/DeprecatedWorkbookRetrievalTool.md

   ![advanced editor](../Images/DeprecatedWb_RetrievalTool_PrivateWbConversion.png)
 8. Click the button at the bottom of the workbook labeled "Open Content as Workbook"
 9. A new workbook view will appear with the content of the old private workbook that you selected.
 In that view you can save this as a standard Workbook.
+10. Links to the deprecated workbook (or its contents), including dashboard pins and URL links, will need to be re-established with the newly created workbook in step 9.

 ## Favorites Based (Legacy) Workbook Retrieval
 1. Navigate to your Application Insights Resource > Workbooks gallery